 - Best use cases: Site-to-site VPNs, hybrid networks, situations where you already use IPsec elsewhere.

-SSL/TLS VPNs refers to OpenVPN-over-SSL or alternatives Unifi nordvpn the ultimate combo for rock solid privacy security
+SSL/TLS VPNs refers to OpenVPN-over-SSL or alternatives

 - Pros: Works through NAT, good for clients behind restrictive networks.